Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach

 \end{itemize}

-\item[ii)] {\em Particular results in the black hole scattering.} We have demonstrated shown that the Keldysh approach to QNMs provides, in the BH case, and efficient and accurate scheme to calculate the QNM expansions.
+\item[ii)] {\em Particular results in the black hole scattering.} We have demonstrated that the Keldysh approach to QNMs provides, in the BH case, an efficient and accurate scheme to calculate the QNM expansions and study (non-normal/non-selfadjoint) dynamics.
 In particular: \begin{itemize}

 \item[ii.1)] {\em Comparison of Keldysh QNM expansions and time-domain scattered field}.
-We have explicitly implemented the Keldysh expansion, studied the convergence of expansion coefficients $a_n$ and compared with the time-domain evolved field for a family of on test-bed initial data.
+We have explicitly implemented the Keldysh expansion, studied the convergence of expansion coefficients $a_n$ and compared with the time-domain evolved field for a family of test-bed initial data.
 Results are remarkable even at early times.

 \item[ii.2)] {\em Keldysh recovery of Schwarzschild's tails}.
-As an expected result, we have found that the scheme works also beyond its `limit of validity'.
+As an unexpected result, we have found that the scheme works also beyond its `limit of validity'.
 Specifically, although the Keldysh expansion is only guaranteed to work when applied to discrete eigenvalues, we have found part that its `blind' application to (eigenvalues corresponding to finite-rank approximations of) the `branch cut' successfully construct the late power-law tails, correctly recovering the correct Price law.

-\item[ii.3)] {\em Early evolution and high overtones.} Although the asymptotic expansion is only guaranteed to approach the time-domain signal, at a given (a priori) error, starting from some finite time after the beginning of the evolution (such time being associated with the number of QNMs in the finite-sum approximation), for the class of employed test-bed data we have found that we reproduce accurately the signal at arbitrary early times by including sufficiently high overtones.
-The contributions of such overtones is large at the spectral level (large $a_n$'s) dominating the early signal.

-\item[ii.4)] {\em High overtones and Weyl law for BH spacetimes with different asymptotics}.
-Given the relevant role of high overtones at early times, we have provided a qualitative test of their distribution in the complex plane by calculating their Weyl's law.
-We have found that the QNM counting function presents the correct power-law $N(\omega)\sim \omega^3$ independently of the spacetime asymptotics.